rflandau/Orv/implementations/slims/PACKETS.md

 The vk sets the response's Header version to the version given by the requestor node if the VK supports that version.

+If a client wants to see all versions a vk supports, try the [STATUS](#status) packet.

 ### Payload

 1. *id*: unique identifier of the VK answering the hello